southside-chillers/southside.chillers.online/southside/content/chapters/panthera-quizno.md

 “I suppose it isn’t,” says Hanamir.
 “Am I the only one worried?”

 Tannin shrugs.
 Buddy blinks up at him.
-Hermione is quieting another Magic tantrum and cannot be reached for comment.
+Hermione is quieting another Magick tantrum and cannot be reached for comment.

 “I’m gonna do it,” says Harlan.
 He raises a hand, electricity crackling and sparking in his palm.
 With a gesture like a chef artfully seasoning a dish, he sends a bolt of lightning down to the center of the pit.
 Several of the spidery-branched shrubs burst into flames, spitting their projectile thorns out uselessly into the walls.